 Types of book updates

-Let’s first distinguish the types of updates you might make: reprinting an existing edition, revising an existing edition, or publishing a new edition.
+Let’s first distinguish the types of updates you might make.
+Are you reprinting an existing edition, or creating a new edition?
+The answer will drive whether or not you need to assign a new ISBN.

 Reprinting an existing edition